1.1.1.1: WARP

-In September 2019, Cloudflare released a VPN service called WARP which is built into the 1.1.1.1 mobile app.
-WARP is built around the WireGuard protocol.
-It replaces the connection between your device and the internet, however, WARP is not a traditional VPN and will not allow you to access geo-restricted content.
+In September 2019, Cloudflare released a VPN service called WARP which is built into the 1.1.1.1 app.
+WARP is based on Cloudflare's own WireGuard implementation written in Rust called BoringTun.
+It tunnels the connection between device and nearest Cloudflare data center, claiming to increase connection speed, encrypting data and DNS requests.
+Connection speed gain is claimed to be achieved by converting TCP to UDP traffic (both IPv4, IPv6 are supported), DNS resolution inside Cloudflare's network, and direct access to sites which are using Cloudflare's infrastructure.

-WARP+
+Although WARP connects to the closest data center, it hides the user's IP address, instead "replacing" it with a Cloudflare address which represents the user's approximate location.

-WARP+ routes your internet traffic into less congested pathways using Cloudflare's own private backbone called Argo, which makes it much faster than basic WARP.
-WARP+ is a limited data plan, to get more data to use WARP+ you must refer more people to use the service.
+WARP+ and WARP+ Unlimited

-WARP+ Unlimited
+WARP+ routes users' internet traffic into less congested pathways using Cloudflare's own private backbone called Argo, which makes it much faster than basic WARP.
+WARP+ is a limited data plan, to get more data to use WARP+, users must refer more people to use the service.

 WARP+ Unlimited is a paid monthly subscription service to secure more data to use for WARP+ without any data limits.